MICHAEL LANTRIP WROTE THE BOOK ON SECTION 1031

 Real estate transactions are handled differently in different parts of the country.

 In some states, an Escrow Company handles everything.
 In some states, only Attorneys are authorized to handle real estate closings.
-And some states have licensed a Title Company to handle real estate closings as well as insuring title to the property.
+And some states have licensed a Title Company to handle real estate closings and insure title to the property.

-You will know what the procedure is in your state, but I will use the Title Company reference because I operated a Title Company and I am most familiar with that procedure.
+You will know what the procedure is in your state, but I will use the Title Company reference here because I operated a Title Company and I am most familiar with that procedure.
+And, in my opinion, it is the cleanest.

 This is not the price of the new property that you are buying, your Replacement Property.

-The Purchase Price is the starting point for everything.
-It will determine your “Basis” in the property, and the basis will determine the amount of your Capital Gains, which will determine everything else that we will be discussing.
+We must deal with what you paid for your property because the Purchase Price is the starting point for everything.
+It will determine your “Basis” in the property, and the basis will determine the amount of your Capital Gains, and Capital Gains is the reason we are doing the Section 1031 Exchange.

 This is the price for which you, the Exchangor, are selling your Relinquished Property.